-Freedom of religion also means that you are likely to be solicited by people who want to invite you to their religious group or social activities.
-Use your judgment when interacting with a persistent new contact.
-Some of these groups can be helpful while others may be quite aggressive.
-There are a few that target college students, especially international students.
-If you are interested in their religion, do some research about the group online.
-Then, you will know better if further contact or association fits for you.
+Freedom of religion also means that you're likely to be solicited by people who want to invite you to their religious group.
+Some of these groups can be quite aggressive.
+There are a few that target college students, especially international college students.
+It is often best to avoid these people.
+If you are interested in their religion do research about the group online.
+Then, if you want to, initate contact with the group.